scalar-labs/scalar-kubernetes/docs/RegularCheck.md

 # What you might want to check on a regular basis

-Most of the components deployed by scalar-k8s are self-healing with the help of the managed k8s services and k8s self-healing capability.
+Most of the components deployed by scalar-kubernetes are self-healing with the help of the managed k8s services and k8s self-healing capability.
 There are also configured alerts that occur when some unexpected behavior happens.
-Thus, there shouldn't be so many things to do day by day for running a service with scalar-k8s.
+Thus, there shouldn't be so many things to do day by day for running a service with scalar-kubernetes.
 However, it is recommended to check the status of a system on a regular basis to see if everything is working fine.
 Here is the list of things you might want to do on a regular basis.

 ## Kubernetes